ryanbradshawcodes/My-Website/content/blog/ukesf.md

 ).
 This brought its fair number of challenges with it due to the stringent rules needed to conform to the standards.

 ![Pseudorandom](https://i.postimg.cc/GpVHFRtj/pseudorandom.png)

+A secondary goal of my work was to characterise a camera sensor on a Raspberry Pi.
+Characterisation is the process by which we aim to understand how a sensor is performing under a variety of criteria.
+The information gathered through this process would then be shared with professional customers, and they can determine whether the sensor would be appropriate for their needs or not.

 ## My advice